How Autism Feels: Understanding the Lived Experience From the Inside

 How Autism Feels Internally: Interoception

-Interoception refers to the ability to sense internal cues like hunger, thirst, temperature, pain, or emotional signals.
+Interoception (the ability to sense internal cues) refers to how you perceive signals like hunger, thirst, temperature, pain, or emotional states.

 Many autistic people experience interoceptive differences, such as:

-- not realizing they’re hungry until they feel faint
+- Not realizing they are hungry until they feel faint

-These experiences shape daily life in meaningful ways and can make self-care more complex without support.
+These experiences shape daily life in meaningful ways.
+They can make self-care more complex without support.

 How Autism Feels in Social Spaces